hughesdo/RightClicks/README.md

 2. **Run install.bat as Administrator:**
    - Right-click `install.bat` → "Run as administrator"
-   - The script will:
+   - The script will automatically:
+     - Build the project (if .NET SDK is installed)
      - Copy RightClicks application to `%LOCALAPPDATA%\RightClicks\`
-     - Copy RVC folder (~10 GB) including Python venv and voice models
+     - Set up RVC voice conversion (if configured - see below)
      - Install Windows Explorer shell extension
      - Restart Windows Explorer